microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/phi2/README.md

 The inference example currently supports all models running on CUDA.

 ## Limitations
-- It's a known issue that symbolic shape inference fails.
-It can be ignored at the moment as it won't affect the optimized model's inference.
 - Torch dynamo export only support Linux.
 The model export cannot be run on Windows as of now.